anspiteri/WaveKit/README.md

 # 🎧 WaveKit
 ## A Tiny DAW Engine

 **WaveKit** is a personal learning project.
-It was originally for a university project in C, however I was very interested in the ideas involved in low-level digital audio that I decided to rebuild it as WaveKit.
+It was originally created as a university project in C, however I wanted to continue working on the ideas involved in the project so I rebuilt it as WaveKit.

 I'm still looking for a particular use-case, but for the moment the design is intended to be a lightweight, modular digital audio workstation (DAW) backend — designed for applications that require a lightweight ecosystem, with additional custom features.

+For me, the key ideas that I'm interested in exploring are:
+- Project architecture, library / API design, and software distribution
+- Low-level digital audio manipulation and processing
+- Continue growing in my language and general programming skills

 At present it features a simple, testable architecture with the hope to possibly support multiple frontends (native apps, audio plugins, web tools, etc.) via a stable core.
 This is why I have setup the project